Intelligent Facility Solutions

 Any email marketing messages we send will be in accordance with the GDPR and the PECR.
 We will provide you with an easy method to withdraw your consent (unsubscribe) or manage your preferences / the information we hold about you at any time.
 Instructions on how to unsubscribe or manage your preferences will be available on any marketing message.

-Our EMS provider is; MailChimp.
+Our EMS provider is; Zoho.
 We hold the following information about you within our EMS system;

 Subscription time & date